vjacquet/WmcSoft/README.md

   instead of `NullReferenceException`.
 Not only the latter is what calling a method on a null reference would throw but also we would not have to always guard for null.

+- Linq-like extensions methods should not mutate the enumerable, therefore `ForEach` on an enumerable is not recommended, as stated by Eric Lippert in [“foreach” vs “ForEach”](https://blogs.msdn.microsoft.com/ericlippert/2009/05/18/foreach-vs-foreach/).

 - Operator overloads should provide the equivalent with a named function.
 Apparently, the framework does not have a clear policy on whether the function should be static or not.
 It is static for `Complex` but not for `TimeSpan`.